-  The texture of the lemon heaven bars is very much like a really dense, moist cake, all soft and chewy and absolutely irresistible.
+- Bars – The texture of these bars is much like a really dense, soft, and chewy moist cake or brownie.

-A simple glaze is spread over them, a mixture of powdered sugar and fresh lemon juice and zest.
-The glaze adds another element of sweetness, plus another level of lemon tang.
+- Lemony powdered sugar glaze – A simple glaze of powdered sugar, fresh lemon juice and zest adds another element of sweetness and citrus tang.

-My special tip: Try these cold.
-They’re extra dense and chewy!
+Tip for you!
+Try these cold.
+They’re extra dense and chewy, so fun!

 How I Named These Bars